nrinaudo/nrinaudo.github.com/_articles/pl/functions.md

 - the `in` part is telling us _give me an `x`, any `x`, and I'll add `2` to it_.
 - the `let` part is telling us _`x` is only ever going to be `1`, though_.

 While bindings are undoubtedly nice, this also seems needlessly limiting: why make `x` a parameter of the `in` part, but then fix it to a unique value?
-Wouldn't it be much nicer if we could keep the `in` part, but allow people to evaluate it for any `x`?
+Would it not be much nicer if we could keep the `in` part, but allow people to evaluate it for any `x`?

 This notion of _something that takes a parameter and computes something with it_ is called a _function_.
 We've just come to the conclusion that we'd like to add support for functions to our language.